 - The creation of educational games for medical surgeon training in a simplified way.

 The expected results will lead to the creation of an ideal system for the visualization of medical simulation and experiential education in processes and events.

-Co‐financed by the European Union and Greek national funds through the Operational Program Competitiveness, Entrepreneurship and Innovation, under the call RESEARCH – CREATE – INNOVATE
+Co‐financed by the European Regional Development Fund of the European Union and Greek national funds through the Operational Program Competitiveness, Entrepreneurship and Innovation, under the call RESEARCH – CREATE - INNOVATE (project code:Τ1EDK-01149)